-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities

-For the year ended June 30, 2024
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2024

-Net Change in Fund Balance - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays of \$0 differed from depreciation expense of \$4,677.
+Net Change in Fund Balance - Governmental Funds \$ 987,982 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation and amortization expense.
+Capital Outlay - Depreciation and amortization expense (182,886) (182,886) Revenues are recognized using the full accrual basis of accounting in the government-wide statements.

-Proceeds from long-term advances are revenue in the fund financial statements but increase long-term liabilities in the government wide.

-Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
 However, revenues are recognized when they are measurable and available in the governmental funds.
-This is the difference between the revenues from prior year that is now available to pay current liabilities to the revenues from the current year that is not available to pay current liabilities.
-In the current period, these amounts are:

-Prior year revenues available in current year (283,103) Current year revenues not available 119,199

-Change in Net Position of Governmental Activities
+(83,753) Increase in long-term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.
+Principal payments on long-term liabilities 154,496 Change in Net Position of Governmental Activities \$ 875,839

+The accompanying notes are an integral part of this financial statement.